Declan.

 On my first day of sixth grade, someone told me, “You’re the only person that has said that to me today.”
-You might be confused by what I just said, but I promise, you will soon understand.
+I didn’t realize the weight of those words at the time, but looking back, I understand how much they impacted my life.

 When I pulled up to my grandparents’ home in a cramped rented car with my family, I was always welcomed by the rumbling of the tires on the old and uneven brick pavement.